Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 What had once been a monastery for contemplating the skies and the stars had become a major observatory, then the planet’s most illustrious nexus of the sciences and the arts of invention.
 Gao’s renaissance had begun at Sen Wa, and its Enlightenment had blossomed amidst the old stone walls.
 Surrounded by the frozen mountains, amidst the meandering glaciers and under the cold, timeless gaze of the stars, they had perfected calculus and the scientific method, they had developed first mechanical-motion and then relative-motion theory.

 There had been more than a few dud ideas to come out of Sen Wa.
-Woefully misguided economic theories had plunged the Clans into war a few times, as had an equally naive social theory that ignored---or rather, tried to correct---basic Gaoian psychology.
+Woefully misguided economic theories had plunged the Clans into war a few times, as had an equally naive social theory that ignored - or rather, tried to correct - basic Gaoian psychology.

 Nowadays, Sen Wa was important… but not as important as it had once been.
 Still, after the War it had once again become central to the Gaoian sciences, and thus an appropriate destination for Nofl to discuss meddling with the genome of an entire species.